In Ukraine's east, Soviet-style economy withers under onslaught

 EASTERN DRAIN

-Donetsk contributed 11.7 percent, or 170.8 billion hryvnias UAH=, to Ukrainian gross domestic product last year and Luhansk contributed just over 4 percent, at 38.9 billion hryvnias.
+Donetsk contributed 11.7 percent, or 170.8 billion hryvnias , to Ukrainian gross domestic product last year and Luhansk contributed just over 4 percent, at 38.9 billion hryvnias.

 But they swallowed more than 10 billion hryvnias from the budget in 2013, largely because of the high number of state workers in the mining and steel industries.